 Working for one more year would have given me more time to prepare for my post-work future.

-Instead, I now feel like I rushed my departure.
+Instead, I rushed my departure.
 I only came up with the concept of negotiating a severance in November 2011, five months before I ultimately did.
 Therefore, I made some mistakes like taking a week of vacation the year I left.
 This action ultimately resulted in me receiving a week’s worth of pay less in my severance.

 If I had stayed at least one more year, I would have aggressively tried to find a new role within the firm in a different office.
 It was always a dream of mine to work overseas since I grew up overseas for 13 years.

-If I had been able to find a new job within the firm in Hong Kong, Taiwan, Beijing, or London, I think my interest in work would have been rejuvenated and I could have worked for at least another three years.
+If I had been able to find a new job within the firm in Hong Kong, Taiwan, Beijing, or London, I think my interest in work would have been rejuvenated.
+With more interest comes more happiness.
+I could have worked for at least another three years and made a lot more money.

 Always Try To Negotiate Your Severance